AhmedAli9991/Document-CVS-Centralized-Verion-Control-System-Full-stack-APP/README.md

 repositories and make version of the content of the Repository

 #### Create Edit delete Repositories
-User can create repositories edit and delete the Repositories that he made .
+User can create repositories edit and delete the Repositories that he made intially an empty repository will be made with no Versions.

 #### Version Control
 Once the Repo is initialized the user can add content to it the API